 Enterprise sales teams often sell complex solutions, but chasing leads with poor product fit can cost you time and revenue.
 Lead qualification ensures that each prospect is a good fit for your offer and that your sales team only moves forward with the right prospects.

-What is the MEDDIC lead qualification framework and how can it help?
+What is the MEDDIC sales process and how can it help?

-The MEDDIC lead qualification framework helps sales teams identify and qualify the most likely clients for your product.
+The MEDDIC sales process helps B2B sales teams identify and qualify the most likely clients for your product.
 By making the process repeatable and predictable, it results in a more organized lead qualification process and higher sales efficiency.